 Health Mart provides helpful tools, resources and support to help independent pharmacists create a professional and welcoming environment.

 The right technology systems can help you run a more efficient, cost-effective pharmacy business.
 You may want to start by evaluating your short- and long-term automation needs.
-For example, if your business plan has a target of 150 prescriptions per day, you may want to request an automation study to determine your potential savings with adding a pharmacy-automation system.
+For example, if you are purchasing an existing pharmacy that is filling 150 or more scripts per day, you may want to request an automation study to determine the financial savings possible with automation.

 Security is a component of automation systems that few pharmacies can do without.
 If an adequate security system is not already in place, you will want to carefully evaluate and select a security system that meets the needs of your store.